-a.
-Bachelor's degree from an institution that is accredited in fire protection technology, fire administration, fire science or similar program.
-Candidates are encouraged to have successfully completed this course in the last 3 years and/or served as an adjunct instructor (in training) in the course.

-b.
-Candidates with an associate degree from an institution that is accredited in fire protection technology, fire administration, fire science or similar program will be entertained on a case-by-case basis.
-Additional formal education consisting of 1 semester each of college-level algebra, fire protection hydraulics and physics must have been successfully completed.
+- a.
+Bachelor's degree from an institution that is accredited in fire protection engineering, fire protection engineering technology, fire science, architecture or similar program.
+Candidates are encouraged to have successfully completed this course in the last 3 years and/or served as an adjunct instructor (in training) in the course. - b.
+Candidates with an associate degree from an institution that is accredited in fire protection technology, fire administration, fire science, architecture or similar program will be entertained on a case-by-case basis.
+Additional formal education consisting of 1 semester each of college-level algebra and physics must have been successfully completed.
 Candidates are encouraged to have successfully completed this course in the last 3 years and/or served as an adjunct instructor (in training) in the course.